The phone rang. My sister was on the other end of the line.

 As I was thinking about how I was going to divide the trip, another problem came up: I didn’t want to do it alone.
-I would have to ask one of my friends to come with me, which meant we couldn’t take more than a weekend because all my friends have jobs.
+Doing it with someone else meant doing it during the weekend since all of my friends have jobs.

 So I decided to do it in 2 days.
-I called a friend of mine, expecting to have to do a lot of heavy lifting to convince him…but he said yes right away.
+I called a friend of mine, expecting to do a lot of heavy lifting to convince him…but he said yes right away.

 I booked the hotel that same night and five days later, we took the train and reached the Western end of the coastline for our adventure.